 Clothing worn during insect fog use and the clothing close to where the fogging chemicals were used need to be aired out to help remove lingering odors associated with the insecticides used.
 If slight smells remain on clothing, hang the garments on an outdoor clothesline for a day or run clothing through a clothes dryer with dryer sheets to help remove odor.

 This method is fast and affordable, especially if the fogger was used close to a closet storing a multitude of clothing that absorbed insecticide odors.
 Washing clothes may be required if airing them out or running them through the dryer does not remove the lingering smell.

 Clothing Stored in the House

-Depending on the manufacturer's stated instructions and your health condition, you may choose to wash all clothing left in the home.
-To prevent having to wash everything after fogging for insects, seal up clothing in plastic bags or storage bins to prevent the transfer of chemicals onto the clothing.
+Depending on the manufacturer's instructions and your health condition, you may choose to wash the clothes left in the home.
+To avoid having to wash everything, seal up clothing in plastic bags or storage bins before fogging to prevent the transfer of chemicals onto the clothing.

-To help protect yourself during the process of setting up the insect fogger, make sure to wear protective gloves and a face mask.
-You should wear a long sleeve shirt, long pants, socks and shoes while handling a fogger, even before it has been activated.
-This measure will help protect you in the event the fogging device leaks or has residual chemicals on the outside of the canister.
-If you are using a fogging machine which requires manual operations, cover as much skin and keep your eyes, mouth and nose covered during the fogging process.
+To help protect yourself during the process of setting up the insect fogger, wear protective gloves and a face mask.
+In the interests of safety, you should also wear a long-sleeved shirt, long pants, socks, and shoes or boots while handling a fogger, even before it has been activated.
+These measures will help protect you in the event the fogger leaks or has residual chemicals on the outside of the canister.
+If you are using a fogging machine that requires manual operation, cover as much skin as possible and keep your eyes, mouth, and nose covered during the fogging process.